 Cost of Dog Vaccinations

-The average cost of an annual dog booster vaccination is £38.50 in the UK, but prices ranged from £25 up to £52 in our study.
-If your dog boards or is very social, your vet might recommend the kennel cough vaccine which costs around £29—however, vets typically offer a discount for getting the kennel cough vaccine at the same time as the booster, bringing the average kennel cough vaccine cost down to £22.
+The average cost of an annual dog booster vaccination is £50.7 in the UK (up from £38.50 a few years ago), with prices ranging from £42 up to £60 in our study.
+If your dog boards or is very social, your vet might recommend the kennel cough vaccine which costs around £35.9—however, vets typically offer a discount for getting the kennel cough vaccine at the same time as the booster, bringing the average kennel cough vaccine cost down to £23.

 A dog booster is typically cheaper than a puppy course, since a booster involves only one set of injections and may be composed of a smaller number of vaccines—some vaccines last for three years so only some elements need to be given to your dog annually, reducing the cost.
 According to the PDSA, boosters for distemper, parvovirus and canine hepatitis are needed every 3 years, and a booster for leptospirosis is needed every year.